Divorce Magazine Canada & Life Changes Magazine

 The Fine Line

-*For the purpose of writing this article, the unhealthy parent is the father.
-I recognize however that the unhealthy / high-conflict parent in other circumstances may be the mother, hence “dad” or “daddy” can be interchanged freely with “mom” or “mommy”*
+*For the purpose of writing this article, the unhealthy parent is the father - recognizing however that the unhealthy / high-conflict parent in many circumstances may be the mother, hence “dad” or “daddy” can be interchanged freely with “mom” or “mommy”*

 “Are you sure you heard that right?”.